 Once translated video can then be passed on to voice over artists or actors who can record a vocal track in the target language which is then edited down.
 Depending on your needs the voice recording is either edited into the existing video soundtrack or replaces the original spoken track.

 As you can see, the options for translating video are quite varied.
 We are aware that each project needs a different approach in terms of delivery, deadline, language and file format.
-If you would like to discuss your translation needs or would like more information about our video transcription services, video translation services, video subtitling services, captioning services, voice over services or video dubbing services, why not get in touch?
+If you would like to discuss your translation needs or would like more information about our video transcription services, video translation services, online video transcripts, video subtitling services, captioning services, voice over services or video dubbing services, why not get in touch?